hilaprojects/nba/README.md

  Home Assignment

-**To imporve:**
+To Improve:
-1.Implement a simple cache using a map and an ID (either player or team) to retrieve player or team stats from the cache instead of querying the database.
+Implement a simple cache using a map and an ID (either player or team) to retrieve player or team stats from the cache instead of querying the database.

-2.Add a simple counter to track the players we want to log, and save them in bulk rather than saving them one by one
+Add a simple counter to track the players we want to log, and save them in bulk rather than saving them one by one.